vanderpatrick/Skate-World/README.md

   # Credits :
  1. [Web Dev Simplified](https://youtu.be/At4B7A4GOPg)
   - Web dev helped me a lot with my NavBar struggles and with overall problems regarding CSS and HTML.
+This video was a stepping stone for my navbar.

  2. [Code info](https://youtu.be/-1oE7CWweIE)
   - this code info video was a stepping stone for my contact page.

  3. [Code Institute](https://codeinstitute.net/)
-  - Code Institute has a practical and direct teaching system that helped me get to this point.
+  - Code Institute has a practical and direct teaching system that helped me get to this point, including inspiration for the layout of this project.

   ## Special thanks
-  I would like to thank everyone who helped me with this project.
+  I would like to thank everyone who helped me with this project .

 - My mentor.
 - All my friends,